zhuyuqing/bestconf/doc/QuickStart.md

 Step 3.
 Start BestConfig
 ------------------------
 If the above two steps are completed, BestConfig can be started.
-Once BestConfig is started, When BestConfig finished,
+Once BestConfig is started, we just leave it alone.
+When the process of BestConfig ends, a best configuration for target parameters is generated.

 Apply and extend BestConfig
 ---------------------------